Up to 50% off sofas & mattresses — limited‑time deals.

 Does it feel firm or plush day to day?

-It skews firm and supportive, helped by polyester-wrapped cushions and a structured sit profile.
+It reads firm and supportive in daily use, helped by the polyester-wrapped cushions and the sofa’s structured sit profile.

 How hard is it to keep clean?

-Daily upkeep is simple—vacuuming and prompt blotting fit the care routine—but stain tolerance ultimately depends on the upholstery you choose.
+Daily upkeep is simple: vacuuming and prompt blotting fit the care routine.
+The harder part is stain tolerance, which depends on the upholstery you choose.

 Is it couple-friendly for movie nights?

-Yes for sitting and light reclining: two adults can settle in without the sofa feeling sloppy, though deep, shared sprawl is not its strength.
+Yes for sitting and light reclining.
+Two adults can settle in without the sofa feeling sloppy, but deep shared sprawl is not where it is strongest.

 Previous post